Atomic Physics/FLYonPIC

 A super cell is a patch of cells, usually 8x8x4, with the size being user configurable

-The resulting energy dependent rates are then used by a monte-carlo solver to update the atomic states of all macro-ions independently in this super cell according to the rate equation.
+The resulting energy dependent rates are then used in a Monte-Carlo solver to update the atomic states of all macro-ions independently in this super cell according to the rate equation.

-This time dependent and explicit update is done at least once ever PIC-time step with adaptive sub stepping to assure numerical stability despite large changes in local rates.
+This time dependent and explicit update is performed at least once ever PIC-time step, with an adaptive sub stepping to maintain numerical stability despite large changes in local rates.

 Changes of the PIC-simulation state by the atomic physics/FLYonPIC step are propagated back to the PIC-simulation through ionization of macro-ions and macro-electron energy change.

-Which transitions and states are included in this update is user configurable, with the user providing all transition coefficients and state energies via an input file.
+Which transitions and states are included in this update is user configurable, with the user providing all transition coefficients and state energies in input files.

 Getting Started With FLYonPIC